puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 | Windows Server (Server OS) | 2008r2, 2012, 2012r2, 2012r2 Core, and 2016 | x86_64 | MSI |
 | Mac OS X | 10.11, 10.12 | x86_64 | N/A |

+On Windows, PowerShell 2.0 or greater is supported.

+PDK functions, such as creating classes, testing, and validation, are supported only on modules created with PDK.

 {:.task}
 ## Install PDK on Linux-based systems